Spousal Support Lawyers in San Francisco

 Under California law, the duration of the marriage is a significant factor in determining the length of spousal support, even at the temporary spousal support stage.
 Under California law, in cases of short term marriage (marriages under 10 years) a “reasonable period of time” for spousal support is generally considered to be half the length of the marriage.

-At Bay Area Law Group, we help you understand what this guideline means in your case, prepare the right financial information, and advocate for an order that reflects your needs and goals.
+At Bay Area Law Group, we help you understand what this guideline means in your case, prepare the right financial information, and advocate for an order that reflects the facts and the law.

 Talk to a Spousal Support Lawyer in San Francisco Today